tanmayseth23/Automation_Framework_Login/README.md

 Method I:

-Download Zip from (https://github.com/tanmayseth23/Automation_Framework_Login) and extract the same into one folder In eclipse >> File >> Open Project from File System click Directory to select Import Source Path and select the folder ApplicationCache Next Finish
+Download Zip from (https://github.com/tanmayseth23/Automation_Framework_Login) and extract the same into one folder In intellij >>  Open Project from File System click Directory to select Import Source Path and select the folder Next Finish

+Click on Trust Project if the prompt pops up.
+It may also ask to download all the maven dependencies so we have to select that option as well.

 How to Run the Project :